mikesizer/spotifyWhatsPlaying-releases/README.md

-# spotifyWhatsPlaying-releases
+# whatsPlaying-releases
-the public releases of spotifyWhatsPlaying
+the public releases of whatsPlaying